sowrab1994/Assignment_2/README.txt

 Question No-1
 Consider a sales based application.
 The main purpose of the program is to take as an input a .csv filename that is passed in the command line argument.
 This file will comprise of the following details:
-Name of the item sold, Cost Price of the item, Selling Price of the Item
+Name of the item sold, Cost Price of the item, Selling Price of the Item, Type
 Eg:
-Item, CostPrice, SellingPrice
+Item, CostPrice, SellingPrice, Type
-Keyboard, 3450, 4000
+Keyboard, 3450, 4000, Used
-Mouse, 500, 600
+Mouse, 500, 600, Unused
-…

 The .csv file will comprise of the details of the sales of the enterprise for one day.
-Using the details from the .csv file, compute the net profit/loss of the enterprise for one day.
+Using the details from the .csv file, compute the net profit/loss of the enterprise for one day of used and Unused item seperately.

-File(s) Submitted:asn2_1.c which contains the source code of the program and a csv file called Sales.csv which consists of sales of enterprise
+File(s) Submitted:asn3_1.c which contains the source code of the program and a csv file called Sales.csv which consists of sales of enterprise

 Program execution: